KYC & AML Policy

 Risk-Based Approach & EDD

-We score risk across customer, geography, product, delivery channel, and behaviour.
-EDD applies to: PEPs, high-risk jurisdictions/sectors, complex ownership, unusual velocity/structuring, or adverse media.
+We score risk across customer, geography, product, delivery channel, and behavior.
+EDD applies to: PEPs, high-risk jurisdictions/sectors, unusual velocity/structuring.
 EDD measures may include senior-management approval, stricter SoF/SoW, lower limits, or refusal/exit.
+Customers engaged in Prohibited Activities (Section 11) are not eligible for onboarding or continued servicing.

 Acceptable Documents (Annex)

-ID: passport; national ID; driver's licence (where accepted).
+ID: passport; national ID; driver's license (where accepted).

 Address: bank/credit statement, utility bill, government letter, lease/tenancy (with authority contact), property tax.

-SoF/SoW (examples): payslips, employment contract, audited statements, tax returns, company sale docs, inheritance/probate, exchange withdrawal history with bank trails.
+SoF/SoW (examples): pay slips, employment contract, audited statements, tax returns, company sale docs, property sale docs, inheritance/probate, exchange withdrawal history with bank trails, etc.

 Data Protection & Retention